MARTIMM/BSON/README.md

 ## INSTALLING BSON

 Use panda to install the package like so.
-When installing MongoDB, BSON will be installed automatically as a dependency.

 ```
-$ panda install MongoDB
+$ panda install BSON
 ```

+When installing MongoDB, BSON will be installed automatically as a dependency.

 ## VERSION PERL AND MOARVM

 ```
 $ perl6 -v
-This is perl6 version 2015.02-188-ga99a572 built on MoarVM version 2015.02-25-g3d0404a```
+This is perl6 version 2015.04-5-g59f57a8 built on MoarVM version 2015.04-3-gbb50941

 ## SYNOPSIS